-Usually the marketplace occupies four or five roads and the stalls are put together from the crack of dawn and start disassembling after 3 p.m, once they have sold out.
+Usually the marketplace occupies four or five blocks of roads and the stalls are put together from the crack of dawn and start disassembling after 3 p.m, once they have sold out.

-Most people prefer to go and do their shopping there as apart from everything being fresh when it is near ending time they reduce the prices considerably, so that they can sell out and you can get the vegetables and fish really cheap.
+Most people prefer to go and do their shopping there as apart from everything being fresh, when it is near ending time they reduce the prices considerably, so that they can sell out and you can get the vegetables and fish really cheap.

-Chestnuts range from 6 – 9 euros a kilo, walnuts (in their shell) from 3 to 6 euros a kilo, mushrooms around 6 euros a kilo and stamnagathi (chicorium spinosun, a coastal chicory, a small tasty leaf which the Minoans used to serve up with oil and vinegar) which is a wild green found mainly in Crete was 12 euros a kilo.
+Chestnuts range from 6 – 9 euros a kilo, walnuts (in their shell) from 3 to 6 euros a kilo, mushrooms around 6 euros a kilo and stamnagathi (chicorium spinosun), a coastal chicory, a small tasty leaf which the Minoans used to serve up with oil and vinegar, which is a wild green found mainly in Crete was 12 euros a kilo.

 I usually make supplies to last until the following week and this week among other things I bought spinach, which was cheap, to make spanakoryzo.

 Spanakoryzo is a Greek vegan dish and means spinach and rice.
 This is a dish that our family loves and enjoys, especially during lent.

 This is the traditional recipe for this delicious dish that is a warming and hearty meal but mostly nutritious and healthy and we usually serve it as a main dish but if you like you can serve it as a side dish as well.

 You can also make spanakoryzo without the addition of tomato but instead you can add some lemon juice.

 Just make it the same way you would normally make a risotto:

 Blanch the spinach, drain and cut it into smaller pieces.